Why we love Kapok

 Those hollow fibers create airflow.
 Kapok naturally regulates temperature, keeping you cool in summer, comfortable year-round.
 Consistent, natural comfort.

 In fact, Kapok's thermal properties are so effective that it's being studied for use in building insulation.
-Research published in Global Challenges found that Kapok-based insulation boards perform comparably to commercial glass wool—the gold standard for thermal insulation.
+Research has found that Kapok-based insulation boards perform comparably to commercial glass wool—the gold standard for thermal insulation.
 The reason?
 Those hollow microtubes filled with up to 80% air create natural thermal barriers that regulate heat transfer.

 For a pillow, this means your head stays at a comfortable temperature all night.
 No overheating.
 No cold spots.
 Just consistent comfort.